Trichotillomania

 To obtain an effective history, a high index of suspicion for the diagnosis is essential.
 Many cases erroneously diagnosed as alopecia areata are thus misdiagnosed because of the physicians’ lack of suspicion about the possibility of trichotillomania.
 It is important to keep in mind that trichotillomania can occur in all types of people from all walks of life.

-Conditions that may increase suspicion of trichotillomania based on the reported associations include psychiatric disorders such as anxiety disorder, attention-deficit disorder, obsessive-compulsive disorder, mood disorder, tic disorder, and body-focused repetitive behaviors such as skin picking, nail biting, or lip/check bitting.
+Conditions that may raise suspicion of trichotillomania on the basis of the reported associations include psychiatric disorders such as anxiety disorder, attention-deficit disorder, obsessive-compulsive disorder, mood disorder, and tic disorder, as well as body-focused repetitive behaviors such as skin picking, nail biting, or lip or cheek bitting.
 They have been reported to increase with the age of the patient.

 Patients with sharply defined alopecic lesions with broken stumps tend to confess their manual hair manipulations if asked about them by a physician, whereas patients with poorly circumscribed alopecic lesions tend to give very ambiguous answers.
 During the interview, the latter patients’ answers may confuse an inexperienced physician, leading to potential confusion with malingering.

-It should be kept in mind that hair manipulations frequently occur while patients are engaged in sedentary activities, such as reading, writing, watching television, or driving a car, and that their daily time allotted to physical exercise is scant.
-A sleep-isolated variant has been recognized.[20]
+It should be kept in mind that hair manipulations frequently occur while patients are engaged in sedentary activities (eg, reading, writing, watching television, or driving a car) and that their daily time allotted to physical exercise is scant.
+A sleep-isolated variant has been recognized.[21]

 In many cases, patients or their parents claim that the hair does not grow longer than approximately 1.5 cm; these patients or parents believe the hairs are suffering from periodic loss.
 Some patients may report pruritus of the scalp without visible dermatoses or may confess that they tried to remove nits or had a curiosity about hair roots and wanted to make an observation of the roots.

 In the authors’ experience, trichotillomania does not always occur in isolation and can coexist with inflammatory alopecias.
 The authors have encountered patients with lichen planopilaris and alopecia areata with repetitive hair pulling triggered by discomfort from the underlying inflammatory disorder.
 In our experience, patients with a concurrent inflammatory disorder are more forthcoming about hair-pulling behaviors when queried.
-A high index of clinical suspicion based on clinical morphology with histologic confirmation is important for diagnosis in these cases, and management of both conditions is critical for optimal treatment response.
+In such cases, a high index of clinical suspicion based on clinical morphology with histologic confirmation is important for diagnosis, and management of both conditions is critical for optimal treatment response.

 Physical Examination